gallantlab/voxelwise_tutorials/tutorials/movies_4T/README.rst

 **Requirements:**
 This tutorial requires the following Python packages:

-- numpy  (for the data array)
+- numpy
-- scipy  (for motion energy extraction)
+- scipy
-- h5py  (for loading the data files)
+- h5py
-- scikit-learn  (for preprocessing and modeling)
+- scikit-learn
-- himalaya  (for modeling)
-- pymoten  (for extracting motion energy)
 - voxelwise  (this repository)
+- himalaya
+- pymoten  (optional, for extracting motion energy)
+- cupy/pytorch (optional, to use GPU in himalaya)

 **References:**